 Your body needs carbohydrates in order to create glucose, which is in turn made into energy.
 Experts recommend eating a diet of 70% carbohydrates (bread, pasta, fruits, etc.) before a big workout event or sporting event.
-Make sure you eat carbs AFTER you exercise as well.
-You should eat a carbohydrate/protein combination (such as Greek yogurt) within 15 minutes of finishing your training.
+Make sure you eat also eat carbs after you exercise.
+You should eat a carbohydrate/protein combination (such as Greek yogurt) within 15 minutes of finishing your training for your body to recover.

 Try to stick to unsaturated foods like avocados, nuts, and olives.
 On the day of your event, stay away from fatty foods completely as they slow digestion and can lead to an upset stomach.